icon

 With clinics in Canterbury, MacKenzie, Otago, Nelson/Tasman and Marlborough, we can help you in your community.

-As a locally owned and operated South Island business, Vetlife possesses extensive knowledge of the Otago, Canterbury, MacKenzie, and Marlborough regions.
-With four decades of experience and working owners, we are deeply rooted in the community.
+As a locally owned and operated South Island business, Vetlife possesses extensive knowledge of the Otago, Canterbury, Mackenzie, Tasman and Marlborough regions.
+With five decades of experience and working owners, we are deeply rooted in the community.
 Being run by veterinarians, we have a thorough understanding of local animal needs, issues, and deficiencies.
 Our focus is on the long-term health and well-being of animals within your community.
 We are your animal health partners, committed to delivering the best outcomes for your animals through routine treatments, emergency surgeries, retail needs within our clinics, and expert advice on increasing on-farm production.

 Vet car

-LET US DRIVE THE
+LET US DRIVE THE EXTRA MILE FOR YOU

 Vetlife Murrays pet dog consult Vet graduate being supported Dog being examined for barley grass Dairy vet Vet surgery Vetlife Richmond vet in a car Ultrasounding a horse